Austrått: The Holtermann period

 Around 1770 Eiler Horn Mann imported cattle from Ireland and the Netherlands.
 This became the basis for a separate local cattle breed known as "Austråttfe", which through the loan of breeding stock became dominant in Ørland and the neighboring villages from 1806 until 1902.
 The characteristics of Ove Bjelke Holtermann's Austråttfe bred cattle was a deep red body colour with a white head.

 The priest Eiler Hagerup Holtermann (1811–1872) assumed the estate from his father in 1857, but spent little time there as his ecclesiastical duties kept him elsewhere.
 Eiler Holtermann sold part of the estate at Gjølga, a large forestry property in Bjugn before he sold Austrått to Anders Gravrok in 1863.
 Gravrok was resident at Austrått for 6 years before he declared bankruptcy.
 Eiler H. Holtermann was the only one who bid on the estate at the bankruptcy sale and in 1871 resumed ownership of Austrått.
 He died in 1872.
-His widow Anna Andrine Holtermann arranged to sell land in Tarva, before she sold Austrått in 1873 to Oppdaler Ole Rise (1835–1899).
+His widow Anna Andrine Holtermann arranged to sell land in Tarva, before she sold Austrått in 1873 to Ole Rise (1835-1899) from Oppdal Municipality.

 Farmers and financiers

 Ole Rise owned the manor for 9 years, before his interest was purchased by John Heftye (1849–1907).
 Rise then settled in Stjørdal, where he bought Ree farm.
-During the period he owned Austrått, he also owned Sundnes distillery on the island of Inderøy.
+During the period he owned Austrått, he also owned Sundnes distillery in Inderøy Municipality.
 There had previously been a dairy operation on Austrått, probably from 1858, and continuing until the dairy burned down sometime in 1879 and Rise continued it.
 Rise's stewardship of the Austrått property has been the source of some disagreement.
 Andersen/Bratberg writes that "Rise ... has received a bad reputation as a man who depleted the property and was only interested in making the most money possible out of it"; while local historian Terje Sørensen wrote that "Ole Rise ran the property well, putting into use the existing buildings and building an extension to the cow barn.
 It was called "Rise Cow Barn."
 He received the prize for good cattle care in 1875, and was awarded prizes at exhibitions of livestock and dairy products".

 Johannes Thomassen Heftye (1849–1907) owned Austrått from 1882 until his death in 1907.
 He came from a wealthy Kristiania family, was the son of Thomas Johannessen Heftye, lived in the Austrått manor, and worked actively to re-create the master farmers or estate feel both inside and outside of the manor.
 Heftye was considered somewhat "eccentric" by locals and came into conflict over property rights.
 A dispute over the use of a right-of-way resulted in Heftye shooting and accidentally killing a man on 26 December 1899.